 Test Method A is for specimens precisely formed to the inside dimension of a waveguide.

 Test Method B is for specimens of specified geometry that occupy a very small portion of the space inside a resonant cavity.

 Test Method C uses a resonant cavity with fewer restrictions on specimen size, geometry, and placement than Test Methods A and B.

-The width of the specimen must be less than those of the transmission line.
+For ASTM D2520, the width of the specimen must be less than that of the transmission line.
 The front and back faces of the sample must be parallel and perpendicular to the axis of the transmission line.
 The corners of the specimen should be slightly rounded.